Skip to main content

 Molecular Science and Engineering at KTH

 The two-year master's programme in Molecular Science and Engineering provides a broad understanding of chemistry and specialised knowledge and skills in some chosen areas.
-A wide range of topics are covered, including molecular structure, synthesis of molecules, material properties, quantum chemistry, molecular reactions, and surface chemistry.
+A wide range of topics are covered, including synthetic chemistry (organic chemistry and inorganic chemistry), materials chemistry, analytical chemistry, spectroscopy, chemical sensing, computational chemistry, radiation chemistry, food chemistry as well as surface, corrosion and colloid chemistry.
 During your studies, you will become acquainted with several advanced analytical techniques.
-You will also carry out project work and teamwork, and practise your written and oral communication.
+You will also carry out project work, and practise your written and oral communication.

 The programme involves choosing from an extensive selection of courses followed by a degree project.
-There is considerable freedom and an opportunity to create a personalised curriculum, focusing on individual areas of interest and allowing for a fundamentally strong and specialised degree.
+There is considerable freedom and an opportunity to create a personalised curriculum that focuses on individual areas of interest and allows for a specialised degree.
 Examples of specialisations include the following profiles:

 • Computational chemistry

-Other specialisations may be designed, where guidelines and recommendations for course combinations will be given.
+Other specialisations may be designed, where guidelines and recommendations for course combinations can be given.

 The opportunities to do coursework or complete the degree project abroad are good, and there are many universities worldwide to choose between.
-The programme is strongly linked to the activities at the School of Engineering Sciences in Chemistry, Biotechnology and Health, and especially the Department of Chemistry.
-Thus, you will come in direct contact with research performed at KTH.
-The programme deals with real-world challenges such as energy, safety, environment, ethics, sustainability, and human rights considerations.
+The programme is strongly linked to the research at the School of Engineering Sciences in Chemistry, Biotechnology and Health, and especially the Department of Chemistry.
+Thus, you will come in direct contact with research conducted at KTH.
+The programme deals with real-world challenges, such as sustainability, energy, and the environment.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
-The programme is given mainly at KTH Campus in Stockholm by the School of Engineering Sciences in Chemistry, Biotechnology and Health (at KTH).
+The programme is given mainly at the KTH Campus in Stockholm by the School of Engineering Sciences in Chemistry, Biotechnology and Health.

 Courses in the programme